douae33/douae33/README.md

 - Used the Global Forest Change dataset
 - Analyzed tree cover, forest loss and forest gain
 - Adapted and executed a Python notebook in Digital Earth Africa
-- Corrected GeoJSON loading and dynamic area selection
-- Generated maps and temporal graphs of forest-cover changes
+- Generated maps and temporal graphs

 ### Part 2 — Sentinel-2 & NDVI
 - Compared Sentinel-2 imagery between 2018 and 2024